| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 cavity lest he / she do not damages the circulation inside the

+marrow cavity.
 The Allosclassic total hip is used

 mainly in Europe with great success.
 After ten years, 92% of all